Affirming Psychological Services

 Learn about Dr. Moore

-This list is not comprehensive, and not everyone who has experienced these challenges will benefit from BSP.
-A consultation with a trained clinician can help determine whether Brainspotting is the right approach for your needs.
+This list is not comprehensive, and not everyone who has experienced trauma will benefit from CPT.
+A consultation with a trained clinician can help determine whether this structured, skills-based approach is right for your needs.

 Schedule an Appointment